Webinar

 Michel: No, something not relevant, but I was thinking we have 30 votes.
 We have more people on the call.
 So we do have some people that are shy actually, or maybe they have some surprises in the questions later on.
 So let's see.
 Oh, look at that.
 We have a winner!

-Client-Side (CSAI) vs. Server-Side (SSAI)
+Client-Side Ad Insertion (CSAI) vs. Server-Side Ad Insertion (SSAI)

-Client-side, which we know from a longer time already, everything is done by the client, by the player.
-Server-side - it's in the name, it happens on the server side, server takes most of the control about it.
-If you look at what that brings to you is that with client-side, you did have a lot of real-time capabilities and personalization because you're doing it on the client.
-On the SSAI side, we lost part of that, so you do need to prepare your break ahead of time.
+If you look at what that brings to you is that with Client-Side Ad Insertion (CSAI), you did have a lot of real-time capabilities and personalization because you're doing it on the client.
+On the Server-Side Ad Insertion (SSAI) side, we lost part of that, so you do need to prepare your break ahead of time.
 You don't fully know on the client, not on the server-side, are both still there?
 So is the viewer still with me?
 The client doesn't really know what is going to come.
-I know some functionality is then being built to exchange metadata, but still a lot of the real time capabilities and personalization did become more challenging.
-The biggest thing with client side, like everybody knows - ad blockers.
-Ad blockers trying to figure out - are you trying to watch ads, insert ads and block it?
-It's one of the bigger reasons for people to move to SSAI, of course.
-But then on the other end for SSAI also, since you need to prepare or condition your break ahead of time, your latency goes up, your startup time goes up.
+I know some functionality is then being built to exchange metadata, but still a lot of the real-time capabilities and personalization did become more challenging.
+The biggest thing with Client-Side Ad Insertion (CSAI), like everybody knows is ad blockers.
+Ad blockers trying to figure out - are you trying to watch ads, insert ads and it blocks it.
+It's one of the bigger reasons for people to move to Server-Side Ad Insertion (SSAI), of course.
+But then on the other end for Server-Side Ad Insertion (SSAI) also, since you need to prepare or condition your break ahead of time, your latency goes up, your startup time goes up.
 I know there are smart people working on that, but it all becomes very complex after a while.
 And that is maybe one of the things that we really want to highlight – that it becomes really complex when actually it shouldn't be.
-Insights, I also want to highlight because we have a lot of partners that are doing very cool things in the analytics space.
-And what you see right now, it's not only about your viewer experience on the content, but also on the viewer experience while you're watching ads, because how your ads are playing, that also perceives to the product that you're advertising.
+Insights - I also want to highlight because we have a lot of partners that are doing very cool things in the analytics space, and what you see right now is that it's not only about your viewer experience on the content, but also on the viewer experience while you're watching ads, because how your ads are playing, that also perceives to the product that you're advertising.
 So it's super important to also there get your experience at the same level as the content.
-So with client-side, you have all the insights and you can offload all of that to your analytics partner.
-With server-side, that's a bit harder because that is a part that is unknown.
-And then lastly, I think if you look at infrastructure, client-side does not have a lot of costs, you have to reach the clients, which is a good thing.
-Server-side infrastructure, you do need, certainly if you want to personalize, quite a lot of backend infrastructure: you need to scale it, which then also comes with the costs, also puts your client a little bit in the dark.
+So with Client-Side Ad Insertion (CSAI), you have all the insights and you can offload all of that to your analytics partner.
+With Server-Side Ad Insertion (SSAI), that's a bit harder because that is a part that is unknown.
+And then lastly, I think if you look at infrastructure, Client-Side Ad Insertion (CSAI) does not have a lot of costs, you have to reach the clients, which is a good thing.
+For Server-Side Ad Insertion (SSAI), you do need, certainly if you want to personalize, quite a lot of backend infrastructure: you need to scale it, which then also comes with the costs, also puts your client a little bit in the dark.
 So we'll talk about that a bit later - the player doesn't really know what's upcoming.
-And actually, if you wanna unlock the true power of a player, it best knows everything that's happening.
-So I think everybody knows it on the webinar probably.
-But these are, for me, the biggest differences server-side vs client side.
+And actually, if you want to unlock the true power of a player, it best knows everything that's happening.
+So I think everybody in this webinar knows this probably.
+But these are, for me, the biggest differences Server-Side Ad Insertion (SSAI) vs Client-Side Ad Insertion (CSAI).

 On the other end, also some downsides, like there's no real standard to signal the breaks to the player, you see a lot of things, but it's typically bespoke.
 Difficult to implement across platforms because you need to implement it on each device, on each player and optimize it there, which means you need client-side development or quite a lot of client-side development to get it right.
 And hard to ensure smooth ad break transitions.
-That is the thing - the player reaches out to your ad decisioning server, gets back the media files for the ad, but he has no clue what they are gonna be.
-Can be an MP4, can be a dash, can be in a different ABR ladder.
+That is the thing - the player reaches out to your ad decisioning server, gets back the media files for the ad, but he has no clue what they are going to be.
+Can be an MP4, can be a DASH, can be in a different ABR ladder.
 So getting that entirely smooth across all of those platforms is typically very challenging.
 And then ad blockers, I just mentioned it, very susceptible to it.

-Then server-side, where do we see it most?
-On mid-rolls, live -bit easier to implement there.
+Then Server-Side Ad Insertion (SSAI), where do we see it most?
+On mid-rolls, live content - bit easier to implement there.
 Smooth transitions on most platforms, everything happens on the server.
 So for the client, it looks like you're just playing a stream, but then a stream with ads.
 So you can't really block it.
 Also has a downside, because the player doesn't really know unless if you start doing side loading of metadata, bespoke developments, player doesn't know where the ad breaks are and what the ad breaks are.
 And as I want to position it or typically position it, it's indeed a very quick way to, in a basic way, go cross-platform.
 So if you want the basic ad insertion experience across platforms, it's very easy to do.
-But if you wanna go to the next level, if you want to get to the next level of experience, you want to do new things, it becomes much more tricky.
+But if you want to go to the next level, if you want to get to the next level of experience, you want to do new things, it becomes much more tricky.
 I'm not saying it's impossible because you see people doing great things, but it becomes really, really complex.
 And I do wanna burst the bubble - we had very much use cases where on devices, even with server-side stitch, actually lead into lip sync, glitches, stalling in streams, etc, so it's also not the silver bullet there.

 So I think I mentioned the most of it, but like the scale, it's challenging.
 I think Willem, you recently went to a few events and I think that was a buzz topic there, right?
 Scaling.